U.S. man gets eight months in prison for hitting child on plane

 Hundley’s attorney has said her client had flown to Atlanta to remove his dying son from life support after an insulin overdose and was emotionally distraught.
 She also blamed his alcoholism for his behavior on the flight.

-The child’s mother previously said Hundley was belligerent and seemed intoxicated.
-He used a racial slur when the child, named Jonah, started crying as the plane descended.
+The child’s mother previously said Hundley was belligerent and seemed intoxicated during the flight.
+He used a racial slur when the child started crying as the plane descended.

-Magistrate Judge Alan Baverman noted that Hundley had a previous assault conviction and was on probation for drunken driving when he slapped the 19-month-old.

-“You don’t have the right to raise your hand against another human being,” Baverman said.

-Reporting by David Beasley; Writing by Colleen Jenkins; Editing by Cynthia Johnston and Cynthia Osterman
+Hundley was fired from his executive position at AGC Aerospace & Defense after the slapping incident, his attorney said.
+(Reporting by David Beasley; Writing by Colleen Jenkins; Editing by Cynthia Johnston and Cynthia Osterman)